zshi719/2025-Data-24100/class_notes/01_terminal_cmd_line_shell.md

 - `ls ./Downloads/*.txt`
 - `ls ~/Downloads/*.txt`

-Assuming that are `pwd` is our home directory and our home directory is `/Users/nickross` all of the above will return the same thing!
+Assuming that our `pwd` is our home directory and our home directory is `/Users/nickross` all of the above will return the same thing!

 ## cd